-X199 Youth Employment and TRAC Programs
+X199 Route, -- Youth Employment and TRAC Programs

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 NA 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 NA 2040 N

-This is a federal grant program that provides employment and training opportunities to at-risk youths in NJ, especially those in urban areas, during annual implementation of the NJDOT Urban Youth Corps Program.
-This grant also provides funding to support the TRAC Program, which links school systems to the NJDOT by having department engineers volunteer as mentors to introduce students to careers in civil engineering.
+This is a federal grant program that provides employment and training opportunities to at-risk youths in NJ, especially those in urban areas, during ann implementation of the NJDOT Urban Youth Corps Program.
+This grant also provides funding to support the TRAC Program, which links school system the NJDOT by having department engineers volunteer as mentors to introduce students to careers in civil engineering.

+X200C

-X200C New Jersey Scenic Byways Program
+Route, -- New Jersey Scenic Byways Program

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ O5 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y O5 2040 N

 This program will assist in the advancement of the NJ Scenic Byways Program and the stewardship and enhancement of the scenic, recreational, archaeological, natural, cultural and historic intrinsic qualities associated with the designated byways.
-Funding will be utilized for planning, design and development of the state program and for planning, design, development, marketing and implementation of the complete set of byways within the state program.
-This includes but is not limited to research leading to the development of themes for byways on a statewide basis; technical assistance to specifically provide awareness and education about the byways, activities associated with identifying and marketing tourist amenities on scenic byways on a statewide basis, activities associated with assessing the economic impacts on the set of Byways, activities associated in building stronger partnerships between the byways and other groups that can assist them in sustaining and promoting their byways.
+Funding will be utilized for planning, design and development of the state program and for the planning, design, development, marketing and implementation of the complete set of byways within the state program.
+This includes but it's not limited to research leading to the development of themes for byways, activities associated with identifying and marketing tourist amenities on scenic byways on a statewide basis, activities associated with assessing the economic impacts on the set of byways, activities associated in building strong partnerships between the byways and other groups that can assist them in sustaining and promoting their byway

-X201 Guiderail Upgrade
+X201 Route, --Guiderail Upgrade

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ S9 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y S9 2040 N